j1vetr/nasiloldu/replit.md

 # nasiloldu.net - Ünlüler Nasıl Öldü?

 ## Overview
 nasiloldu.net is a comprehensive, Turkish-language platform providing information on celebrity deaths, leveraging Wikidata.
 The project aims to be a modern, SEO-optimized information hub with a distinctive yellow and black color scheme, offering detailed insights into how famous individuals passed away.
-It includes an initial dataset of 124 persons, focusing on politicians, journalists, academics, artists, and historical figures, with plans for daily automatic data synchronization.
+It includes a dataset of 236 persons, focusing on politicians, journalists, academics, artists, and historical figures.
 The platform categorizes deaths by cause (illness, assassination, accident, suicide) and allows filtering by country and profession.
+Content is bilingual with automated Turkish Wikipedia integration for descriptions.

 ## User Preferences
 - All content must be in Turkish.